-This blueberry cake is gluten-free cake in disguise.
-By that, we mean that the texture is so amazing, nobody would ever know that it's gluten-free unless you told them.
+This vegan blueberry cake is a gluten-free cake in disguise.
+The texture is so amazing, nobody would ever know that it's gluten-free unless you told them.
 Fresh blueberries are stirred into the batter, adding little bursts of fruity flavor into every bite.
 The frosting is a combination of coconut cream and coconut yogurt that works like a dream.
-Blueberry powder is used to give it a gorgeous purple color.
+Finally, the blueberry powder is used to give it a gorgeous purple color.
+You have to try making this vegan blueberry cake!
+It's beautiful and berry delicious!

 Blueberry Cake With Coconut Frosting [Vegan, Gluten-Free]